otrv4/otrv4/otrv4.md

 #### Receiving a Data Message

 If the state is not `ENCRYPTED_MESSAGES`:

   * Inform the user that an unreadable encrypted message was received.
   * Reply with an Error Message.

 Otherwise:

   * To validate the data message:
     * Verify the MAC tag.
     * Check if the message version is allowed.
     * Verify that the instance tags are consistant with those used in the DAKE.
     * Verify that the public ECDH key is on curve 448.
     * Verify that the public DH key is from the correct group.
   * If the message is not valid in any of the above steps, discard it and optionally pass along a warning to the user.

   * Use the ratchet id and the message id to compute the corresponding decryption key.
 Try to decrypt the message.

-      * If the message cannot be decrypted and the IGNORE_UNREADABLE flag is not
+    * If the message cannot be decrypted and the `IGNORE_UNREADABLE` flag is not
     set:
       * Inform the user that an unreadable encrypted message was received.
       * Reply with an Error Message.

+    * If the message cannot be decrypted and the `IGNORE_UNREADABLE` flag is
+    set:
-      * If the message cannot be decrypted and the IGNORE_UNREADABLE flag is set, ignore it instead of producing an error or a notification to the user.
+      * Ignore it instead of producing an error or a notification to the user.

     * If the message can be decrypted:
       * Display the human-readable part (if it contains any) to the user.
 SMP TLVs should be addressed according to the SMP state machine.
       * Rotate root, chain and mix keys as appropriate.
       * If the received message contains a TLV type 1 (Disconnected) [3] forget all encryption keys for this correspondent and transition the state to `FINISHED`.

    * If you have not sent a message to this correspondent in some (configurable) time, send a "heartbeat" message.

 #### Receiving an Error Message